n4en/oten/README.md

-# Oten
+# oTen
-Your ultimate guide to the Top 10 open-source tools across all software categories.
-Discover, explore, and leverage the best free and open-source tools for DevOps, data engineering, development, and more—all in one place.
+oTen – Your guide to the top 10 open-source tools in every stage of the software development lifecycle.
+Explore the best free tools for DevOps, data engineering, development, and more—all in one place.